gonza-lito/realm-migrator-cli/README.md

 realm-migrator-cli
 ==================

-Data migration tool for synced realms
+Data migration tool for synced realms.

 Grab your exported files from realm studio and import them into a fresh synced realm.

 Caveats: